RoboKiwi/RoboKiwi.com/content/wiki/security/lets-encrypt/_index.md

 ## Overview

-All HTTP traffic should encrypted end-to-end using SSL/TLS.
+All HTTP traffic should be encrypted end-to-end using SSL/TLS.

 Let's Encrypt makes this possible by offering free SSL certificates to any domain you can prove ownership of.